InternetPolicyReview/oa-resources/lagotto_altmetrics.md

 On the other hand, 5.1 is faster, provides more functionality for third-party authentication, more integration with third-party services.

-### Factors to consider:
+### Additional factors:
 You will also want to consider a few other factors.

 - Where will you run Lagotto?
   - On a server at your institution?
-  - Will you rent a cloud server?
+  - Will you rent space on a cloud server?
   - Can you run it on the same server hosting your website?
 - Who should have access to Lagotto?
   - Only journal staff, or also journal authors?